Skip to content

 Audit GitLab variables through glab variable exportaudit-vars --platform gitlab

-Create or update a GitLab release MRgitlab-release-plan --execute true
+Create or update a GitLab release MRgitlab-release-plan --write-plan-files false --execute true

-Create and push a release tag after a release plan mergegitlab-tag-from-plan --execute true
+Create and push a release tag after a release plan mergegitlab-tag-from-plan --fresh true --execute true

 Validate a publishpreflight